Sunday, December 8, 2013

 The Doctor is thrown clear, waking in the salvage ship.
 Clara is still trapped inside.
 As she tries to catch her bearings, the Doctor bluffs Gregor, his brutish brother Bram (Mark Oliver), and android Tricky (Jahvel Hall) into going into the TARDIS to rescue her.
 But once inside, all Gregor can see is the salvage of a lifetime - While Clara discovers that she is not alone in the ship, as burned zombie-like creatures pursue her through the maze of rooms and corridors!

-Clara: Clearly remembers Emma's warning from the last episode, not to trust the Doctor.
+Clara: Clearly remembers Emma's warning not to trust the Doctor.
 After being pursued by the creatures, practically her first words to the Doctor are: "Good guys do not have zombie creatures!"
 She may like him, and she may enjoy their adventures, but she's not entirely convinced that he's "a good guy."

-I'm torn in reviewing Journey to the Center of the TARDIS.
+I was genuinely looking forward to this one.
 Regular readers of my reviews know that I'm a sucker for stories that have a certain "unreality" to them, a hint of being surreal or at least a bit removed from reality.
-This story has a lot of that.
+This story has a lot of that, and I largely enjoyed that aspect of it.

 The labyrinth of TARDIS corridors rearrange themselves to impede the characters' progress.
 Games with time, as the creatures stalking the characters are revealed to be... well, I won't spoil that for anyone who hasn't seen it, but I certainly enjoyed watching that plot point slide into place at just the right moment for the two creatures who were fused together.
 And the suspended explosion, with the debris floating in mid-air as the Doctor and Clara walk through it...
 All wonderfully realized, all of it the exact sort of thing I love in this sort of show.